chocolatey/choco-wiki/How-To-Host-Feed.md

 ##### Chocolatey Package Gallery Setup

-At this time we don't have setup instructions and won't answer questions specifically surrounding the setup of a Chocolatey specific gallery.
-Watch for this to change as Chocolatey for Business becomes a thing.
+At this time we don't have setup instructions and are not keen to answer questions specifically surrounding the setup of a Chocolatey Gallery (the code behind chocolatey.org).
+This is due to specific necessary settings regarding the community packages repository and tight integration to what it offers.
+Chocolatey for Business is likely to offer a gallery at some point, depending on prioritization.

 ## Non-Windows Hosting
 If you don't want to host on Windows you have only the following options (from least advanced to most advanced - these options typically also work on Windows):